jerett/PyTorch-CIFAR10/README.md

 # PyTorch for CIFAR10
-This project demonstrates some personal examples with PyTorch on CIFAR10.
+This project demonstrates some personal examples with PyTorch on CIFAR10 dataset.

  ---